-Fair value is defined in Note 3(i)(vii).
+Fair value is defined in Note 3(h)(vii).
 The following methods and assumptions were used to estimate the fair value of financial instruments.

 The fair values of cash and cash equivalents, other assets and other liabilities and due to other banks are assumed to approximate their carrying values due to their short term nature.
-The fair value of off-statement of financial position commitments is also assumed to approximate the amounts disclosed in Note 37 due to their short term nature.
+The fair value of off-balance sheet commitments is also assumed to approximate the amounts disclosed in Note 36 due to their short term nature.